 If you think that a forex currency pair is about to decline in value, but that the trend will eventually reverse, then hedging can help reduce short-term losses while protecting your longer-term profits.

 Continue reading or play around in a risk-free demo account and practice forex hedging with virtual funds.
-Use code WELCOME30 to get $30 free welcome bonus for live trading.

 There is a vast range of risk management strategies that forex traders can implement to take control of their potential loss, and hedging is among the most popular.
 Common strategies include simple forex hedging, or more complex systems involving multiple currencies and financial derivatives, such as options.